Show History

 Inspiration

-In the midst of the Great Depression, a Chicago company sponsored by the Federal Theater Project was set to mount a traditional production of the opera, but after the producer saw the cast swinging to the music during downtime at rehearsal, he insisted that the show be performed in this new modern style.
+In the midst of the Great Depression, a Chicago company sponsored by the Federal Theater Project was set to mount a traditional production of the opera, but, after the producer saw the cast swinging to the music during downtime at rehearsal, he insisted that the show be performed in this new modern style.
 The Swing Mikado turned out to be quite popular, transferring to New York in 1939.
-However, an imitation production, The Hot Mikado, soon put The Swing Mikado out of business — its lavish costumes, effects, scenery, and starry cast were hard to compete with.
-A Broadway run and an engagement at the 1939 New York World s Fair cemented The Hot Mikado a place in the social consciousness, combining the familiarity of Gilbert & Sullivan tunes with uniquely American dance styles.
+However, an imitation production, The Hot Mikado, soon put The Swing Mikado out of business – its lavish costumes, effects, scenery and starry cast were stiff competition.
+A Broadway run and an engagement at the 1939 New York World's Fair cemented The Hot Mikado a place in the social consciousness, combining the familiarity of Gilbert and Sullivan tunes with uniquely American dance styles.

-The version of Hot Mikado performed today is similar in theme to the 1939 version, but new in approach.
-Materials from the 1939 show were not available, so show creator Bell, and collaborator Rob Bowman, adapted the music and lyrics themselves, remaining true to Sullivan's score while giving it a unique jazz twist.
+The modern version of Hot Mikado is similar in theme to the 1939 version, but new in approach.
+Materials from the 1939 show were not available, so show creator Bell and collaborator Bowman adapted the music and lyrics themselves, remaining true to Sullivan's score while giving it a unique jazz twist.